Skip to main content

 Foreign-language equivalents matter too.
 Under the doctrine of foreign equivalents, an examining attorney can refuse Lupo in Class 25 because Wolf is already registered there.
 If your mark is a non-English word, search the English translation and any other common-language equivalents.

-If you're filing a logo or a stylized word mark, the visual elements get their own search.
-The USPTO classifies every figurative element with a six-digit design code from the Design Search Code Manual (opens in new tab) — a goldfinch in profile, a circular ring, a sunburst, a stylized letter "F".
-Pull the codes for each element of your logo and search them together within your classes.
+If you are filing a logo or a stylized word mark, the visual elements get their own search.
+The USPTO classifies every figurative element with a six-digit design code from the Design Search Code Manual — a goldfinch in profile, a circular ring, a sunburst, a stylized letter F. Pull the codes for each element of your logo and search them together within your classes.

 Visual similarity alone is enough to block a registration, even when the word text is completely different.
 This is the step pure word-search tools miss.

 The USPTO database only shows federal applications and registrations.
-Common-law (TM) rights — built simply by using a mark in commerce — can also block your registration and force you to rebrand in their geographic market.
-They won't show up in any USPTO search.
+Common-law rights — built simply by using a mark in commerce — can also block your registration and force you to rebrand in their geographic market.
+They will not show up in any USPTO search.

 • Google, Bing, and image search